Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/08_CoreActions.md

 The *Change process priority* core action has two input ports:

-- loop through
+- loop through: The data run through the transition without any changes.
 - priority: Enter the priority.
 The input value of the *priority* input port must be an integer.
 This integer will be used as the new priority.

 ## Multiply input action

 ![Multiply input action](../../Assets/Screenshots/ActindoWorkFlow/Workflows/CoreActions/MultiplyInputAction.png "[Multiply input action]")

 The *Multiply input action* core action is used to output the data coming in via one input port to two output ports.
 This core action is often used when the same data is needed for two different purposes.
-To merge the duplicated data again, the core action can be used, see [Wait for parallel input](#wait-for-parallel-input).
+To merge the duplicated data again, the *Wait for parallel input* core action can be used, see [Wait for parallel input](#wait-for-parallel-input).
 The data runs via the p input port into the workflow action and is output via both the p0 and the p1 output ports.

 ### Configuration